4th Chromosomal Instability as a Driver of Human Disease Conference

 Group activities will be announced here soon.

-We have several oral opportunities available at this meeting.
-To be considered for a talk, please register for the conference and upload your abstract when prompted to do so.
-You will be able to monitor the status of your abstract through your Fusion account and you will also receive an email if you are successful or unsuccessful.
+There are several presentation opportunities available at this meeting, in both talk and poster form.
+To be considered for either option, please register for the conference, upload your abstract when prompted to do so, and select your preferred presentation method.
+Once submitted, you will be able to monitor the status of your abstract through your Fusion account.
+You will also receive an email to confirm the outcome of your abstract review.

 Please use the abstract template provided (see below) and ensure your abstract is no longer than one page in length.

-If you are accepted for a talk, we recommend you check our website regularly as the conference approaches.
-Regular programme updates will be released under the ‘Programme’ tab on the conference website.
+If you are accepted for a Short Talk, we recommend you check our website regularly as the conference approaches for programme updates, these will be released under the ‘Programme’ tab in the navigation panel to the left.

-Our AV technician will apply your microphone and provide a combined slide advancer and laser pointer.
+Our AV technician will run through microphone options and provide a combined slide advancer and laser pointer ahead of your talk.

 We ask all speakers to adhere to their time slots and respect their fellow presenters.
-A visual traffic light aide will be available to warn presenters as their time decreases.
+A visual traffic light aide will be available to warn presenters as their time decreases, and our Session Chairs will assist with keeping everyone to time.

-Please make sure your presentation adheres to the following guidelines.
+Please make sure your presentation adheres to the following guidelines:

 Aspect Ratio: On Screen Show (16:9)

-File Type: Please save your presentation in PPT, PPTS or Keynote format.
+File Type: PPT, PPTS or Keynote format.

 Our poster boards can accommodate a maximum poster size of A0 (1189H x 841W mm), portrait in orientation.
 Posters exceeding this size may not fit on the poster boards provided and therefore we may be unable to display your poster, so please kindly keep to these measurements.

-Your poster will remain on display for the duration of the conference, allowing presenters to take advantage of the refreshment breaks and free time for valuable networking opportunities, in addition to the official poster session.
+Upon arrival to the conference, the Fusion team will give you instructions for displaying your poster.
+Your poster will remain on display for the duration of the conference, allowing presenters to take advantage of refreshment breaks and free time for valuable networking opportunities, in addition to the dedicated poster session.

 Please check the programme and note the date and time of the poster session(s).
-Your poster will be judged during the poster session and prizes will be awarded at the Gala Dinner.
+Your poster will be judged during the poster session(s) and prizes will be awarded at the Gala Dinner.

-Posters will be taken down by the Fusion team and will be ready for collection at the Fusion desk on the final day of the conference.
+Posters will be taken down by the Fusion team and can be collected on the final day of the conference.

 The DNA Research Network is an excellent platform to connect with fellow attendees and likeminded researchers prior to the conference.